 Staggering arrival and departure times at work to Steps that will reduce crowding into and out of the workplace, taking usually be account of the impact on those with protected needed: characteristics.
 Providing additional parking or facilities such as bikeracks to help people walk, run, or cycle to work where possible.
 Limiting passengers in corporate vehicles, for example, work minibuses.
 This could include leaving seats empty.
 Reducing congestion, for example, by having more entry points to the workplace.
-Providing more storage for workers for clothes and bags.
 Using markings and introducing one-way flow at entry and exit points.
-Providing handwashing facilities, or hand sanitiser where not possible, at entry/exit points and not using touch-based security devices such as keypads.
-Defining process alternatives for entry/exit points where appropriate, for example, deactivating turnstiles requiring pass checks in favour of showing a pass to security personnel at a distance.
+Providing handwashing facilities, or hand sanitiser where not possible, at entry and exit points.
+Providing alternatives to touch-based security devices such as keypads.

+Defining process alternatives for entry/exit points where appropriate, for example, deactivating pass readers at turnstiles in favour of showing a pass to security personnel at a distance.